Earthquakes Fast Facts

 February 21, 2011 - A 6.3 magnitude earthquake strikes Christchurch, New Zealand.
 An estimated 181 people are killed.

 March 11, 2011 - A 9.0 magnitude earthquake strikes near the east coast of Honshu, Japan.
 The quake's epicenter was 231 miles away from Tokyo.
-The total of confirmed deaths and missing is nearly 22,000 as of February 2016.
+The total of confirmed deaths and missing is over 22,000 as of March 2016.

 September 18, 2011 - A magnitude 6.9 earthquake strikes Sikkim, India, killing an estimated 111 people.